-Workstudy or Term-Time Employment funding is a resource you can choose to utilize to assist with your educational costs.
-These positions are paid per an hourly rate directly to you; these wage do not affect your student account.
-You are paid only for the hours worked.
+Work-study/term time employment funding is a resource you can choose to utilize to assist with your educational costs.
+These positions are paid an hourly rate directly to you; these wages do not affect your student account.
+You are paid for the hours worked.
 You do not have to pay back any unused award allotment, nor will you be paid for any unused award amount.

-If a portion of your financial aid award consists of educational loan(s), please note that some loan programs have loan fees associated with them (generally and approximately 1%).
+If a portion of your financial aid award consists of educational loan(s), please note that some loan programs have loan fees associated with them (generally 1%).
 This fee will be deducted from the total loan amount before the loan is credited to the student account.
-This may result in a slightly higher amount payable to Wesleyan.